AdamKaissi/NovaMart-Sales-Analysis/README.md

 # NovaMart Retail Analytics
 ### End-to-End Retail Intelligence & Customer Segmentation

-Most retail data is noisy, so I built NovaMart Analytics to find the signal.
+Most retail data is noisy, so I built NovaMart Analytics to find the signal and analyzed a 3-year fiscal cycle (2022-2024) to identify long-term growth patterns and customer loyalty shifts .
 I simulated a 10k-record dataset to solve real-world headaches like inventory bloat and churn.
 By segmenting 500+ shoppers, I flagged a 22% churn risk that traditional reporting misses.
-My approach: data isn't just numbers; it's about knowing exactly what to do next.
+I don't just find the signal in the noise; I translate it into the next strategic move for the business.

 ---